Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 *	The site has been designed to be responsive across all devices

-*	The page has a **permanent sticky??????** navbar which navigates to the top of each section of the page.
+*	The page has a permanent sticky navbar which navigates to the top of each section of the page.
 *	The navbar is styled differently for different screen sizes, changing from a three line “hamburger” dropdown nav on mobile to a traditional full screen navbar on larger screens
 *	The map section has multiple interactive buttons that produce pins on the map locating the particular subject the visitor is searching for
 *	The info section is also connected to the map buttons, the content changes depending on subject of the button
 *	The Contact section is a functioning contact form which sends an email to the bureau
-*	The footer displays the address, coat of arms and social media links
+*	The footer displays the address, the Norrtälje coat of arms and social media links
 *	On smaller devices the footer becomes a single vertical column